 Creating individual events for a Tour

-- On the tour event you've just published, click 'Duplicate' in the top left-hand corner – this creates a 'clone' of the 'tour event'
+- On the tour event you've just published, click 'Duplicate' in the top left-hand corner under its title – this creates a 'clone' of the 'tour event'

 - Edit the name to include the location of this date of the tour

-- Edit the dates for this date of the tour
+- Edit the dates / times for this location of the tour

-- Uncheck 'Is This A Tour?' and click on the 'Is This Event Part of a Tour?' drop-down menu.
+- Click on the 'Is This Event Part of a Tour?' drop-down menu.
 Scroll until you find your original 'tour event' and click it.

-- Change 'Nations & Regions' if necessary and the tour is in the UK, or choose a country if the tour date is in a different one
+- Change 'Nations & Regions' if necessary and if the tour is in the UK, or choose a country if the tour date is in a different one.

 - Click 'Publish'.